TZstatsADS/fall2019-proj1--js5134/README.md

 Term: Fall 2019

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Lyrics Topic Modeling
-+ This project is conducted by [your name]
++ This project is conducted by Young Sim

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: This project uses natural language processing and text mining techniques to do a topic analysis on lyrics over different genres and decades.
+Topic analysis using TF-IDF scores, word clouds, and Latent Dirichlet allocation is followed by some plot visualizations over genre and time.
+Python Natural Language Tookkit is used for text data analysis.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.